gdraheim/docker-systemctl-replacement/README.md

 functionality like the [USERMODE](USERMODE.md) which is specifically targeted at running docker containers.
 See the [RELEASENOTES](RELEASENOTES.md) for the latest achievements.
+The choice of the [EUPL-LICENSE](EUPL-LICENSE.md) is intentionally permissive to allow you to copy the script to your project.

 Sadly the functionality of SystemD's systemctl is badly documented so that much of the current implementation is